telerik/xamarin-forms-docs/nativecontrols/android/autocomplete/autocomplete_suggest_modes.md

 publish: true
 ---

-# RadAutoCompleteTextView: Suggest modes
+## AutoComplete for Xamarin.Android: Suggest Modes

-**RadAutoCompleteTextView** has three different modes for providing suggestions.
+**RadAutoCompleteTextView** has three different modes for providing suggestions, namely:

 - Suggest
 - Append
-- Suggest-Append
+- SuggestAppend

-The suggest mode can be changed with the `setSuggestionMode` method of the TKAutoCompleteTextView.
-The default value is `SuggestMode.SUGGEST`.
+The suggest mode can be changed with the `SuggestionMode` property of the AutoCompleteTextView.
+The default value is `SuggestMode.Suggest`.

 ```C#
 this.autocomplete.SuggestMode = SuggestMode.Suggest;